Life? Pitch blackness. A labyrinth, spark-less,

 All we like cowards, saving face, loving self,

-All we appearing honest, but liars in stealth;
+All we acting honest, but liars in stealth;

-What then could mend this great tear in our souls?
+What then could mend this great breach in our souls?

 What could make clean, make full, make whole?